-- g, h) The proposed project does not involve the construction of new housing or other structures for human habitation.
-The proposed project also is not located within a 100-year floodplain and would not place people or structures at risk from flooding (FEMA, 1980).
-No impact would occur. - i) The project site is not located within a dam inundation zone, and therefore would not be subject to flooding in the event of a dam failure.
-The proposed project would not result in the exposure of people or structure to a significant risk or loss, injury, or death involving flooding.
-No impact would occur. - j) Hazard from a tsunami is considered low because the project site is located approximately 6.2 miles east of the Pacific Ocean and approximately 250-375 feet above mean sea level (amsl).
+Is ssue Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact be subject to flooding in the result in the exposure of ped death involving flooding.
+No ple or structure to a significant r j) Hazard from a tsunami is considered low because the project site is located approximately 6.2 miles east of the Pacific Ocean and approximately 250-375 feet above mean sea level (amsl).
 The proposed project is not anticipated to expose people to the potential hazard of inundation from a tsunami.
 No impact is expected to occur.
 The project site is not located adjacent to or in the vicinity of enclosed bodies of water; therefore, the potential for a seiche at the project site is considered low and no significant impacts associated with the proposed project are anticipated to occur.
 No steep slopes are located within the project site, as the area is relatively flat.
 As the project is located on previously developed and disturbed land, no risks of mudflows are known to exist within or in the vicinity of the project site.
 No impacts associated with mudflow are expected to occur as a result of the proposed project.
+X. LAN ND USE AND PLANNING - Wo ould the project: a) Physically divide an established community? \boxtimes b) Conflict with any applicable land use plan, policy, or regulation of an agency with jurisdiction over the project (including but not limited to the general plan, specific plan, local coastal program, or zoning ordinance) adopted for the purpose of avoiding or mitigating an environmental effect? c) Conflict with any applicable habitat conservation plan or natural community conservation plan?

+Issue Significant with Si Less Than No Significant Impact Impact --------------------------- --

 The project site lies within an area designated as Residential land use by the City of San Diego's General Plan (2008).
 The City of San Diego has over 52,389 acres of residential land offering a diverse range of residential opportunities (City of San Diego, 2008).
 The City of San Diego designates categories of residential development based on densities ranging from very low to very high.
 The Torrey Highlands Community Plan (1996) designates this area as Low Medium density, which provides for both single-family and multifamily housing.
 The proposed overcrossing would be constructed within both the City's and Caltrans's right-of-way, including the surrounding streets and SR-56, and would not encroach into any residential neighborhoods in the vicinity.
-The project APE is located directly adjacent to City-owned open space and the City's MSCP Subarea Plan and ESL Regulations of the Land Development Code.
-The project would not substantially conflict with the provisions of any habitat conservation plan; however, because of the project's MSCP Subarea Plan and the Land Use Adjacency Guidelines is required.
+The project APE is located directly adjacent to City-owned open space and the City's MHPA to the northwest and is therefore subject to review in accordance with the City's MSCP Subarea Plan and ESL Regulations of the Land Development Code.
+The project would not substantially conflict with the provisions of any habitat conservation plan; however, because of the project's proximity and adjacency to City-owned MHPA open space, conformance with the City's MSCP Subarea Plan and the Land Use Adjacency Guidelines is required.